jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 We used a property called a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) to prove correctness.
 In mortal words,
-our chip design was interpreted into [natural numbers](https://en.wikipedia.org/wiki/Natural_number).
-Addition or multiplication should be the same for our chip, as it is in natural numbers.
+our chip design was interpreted into [natural numbers](https://en.wikipedia.org/wiki/Natural_number) and we showed that addition and multiplication would be the same for our chip, as it is in natural numbers.

 To start talking about proves,